gregcman/sucle/INSTALL.md

 - an internet connection to download quicklisp libraries

+3.Installing Common Lisp and Quicklisp
+-

 Installing Common Lisp and Quicklisp
 -

-### 2. Installing/choosing the Common Lisp implementation:
+### Installing/choosing the Common Lisp implementation:
 [Install SBCL](http://www.sbcl.org/).
 This means clicking on your architecture [from this table](http://www.sbcl.org/platform-table.html) and running the platform specific installer.
 If using Linux, an easier way to install is to enter `apt-get install sbcl` at the command line.